 As a location to start a new e-commerce business, Germany has a lot to offer.
 Online shopping is a well-established habit of many Germans, and reaching these keen shoppers will be an attractive proposition for any retailer.

 As an economic powerhouse in the heart of Europe, Germany represents a great opportunity for new enterprises.
+Another location to consider for your e-commerce business is in the USA.
 When opening a business anywhere, of course, there are things to contemplate – so let’s take a look at a few of the considerations.

 The German e-commerce market